-In this career quiz, there are 10 questions that will analyze if the Training and Development Managers career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Training and Development Manager is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.